 “Through Hockey Fights Cancer, the NHL and NHLPA are proud to continue our support of the Pancreatic Cancer Action Network,” said Kenneth Martin Jr., NHL Vice President of Community Affairs.
 “We admire their efforts in creating hope and leading the way to increase the survival rate for people diagnosed with this devastating disease.
 We are honored to join them in the fight to end pancreatic cancer.”

-Hockey Fights Cancer is a joint initiative by the NHL and the NHLPA to raise money and awareness for hockey's most important fight.
-To date, approximately $13 million has been raised via the National Hockey League’s U.S. and Canadian charitable foundations to support national and local cancer research institutions, children's hospitals, player charities and other cancer organizations.
+Hockey Fights Cancer is a joint initiative by the NHL and the NHLPA to raise money and awareness for hockey’s most important fight.
+To date, more than $14 million has been raised via the National Hockey League’s U.S. and Canadian charitable foundations to support national and local cancer research institutions, children’s hospitals, player charities and other cancer organizations.

 Thank you, NHL and the NHLPA, for supporting the fight against pancreatic cancer!
 For more information, visit www.hockeyfightscancer.com.